 OM5 Fiber Applications

-OM5 fiber is ideal for high-speed data environments.
-That primarily includes data centers in their never-ending drive toward greater bandwidth, higher speeds, and higher density.
-With OM5’s capability of reducing the number of cables by a factor of four, it can help significantly in increasing capacity while maintaining or even reducing the required footprint.
+OM5 fiber is ideal for high-speed data environments, including data centers, which are always striving for greater bandwidth, higher speeds, and higher density.
+By reducing the number of cables by a factor of four, OM5 can significantly increase capacity while maintaining or even reducing the required footprint.

 In addition, all multimode fibers are very cost-effective for installation inside buildings.
 Single-mode fibers are best for long-distance outside runs.

 OM5 fiber is installed in a wide range of cable assemblies, including trunk cables and fiber optic backbones.
-They are also used in cell phone and Internet infrastructure build-outs.
+It is also used in cell phone and Internet infrastructure build-outs.
 That includes small cell cables and fiber optic patch cables.

 We Can Help with Your Fiber Cable Selection